emerconnelly/workout-tracker/README.md

 A workout tracking app!
 Wow!

-This is my first full-stack app, in an effort to learn more about web development, GitOps, and containeriztation principles.
+This is my first full-stack app, in an effort to learn more about web dev, containers, & GitOps.

-My initial primary objective is an SPA to keep track of workouts composed of exercises.
+The initial primary objective is an SPA to keep track of workouts composed of exercises.

 ## stack